thundercomb/poetrydb/README.md

 An API ensures that a program (such as a browser) always returns data in an expected format. <i>JSON</i> is one of the most popular formats in use today.

 "Why should poets care?"
-[The answer](http://thecombedthunderclap.blogspot.co.uk/2014/03/kenneth-goldsmith-and-uncreative-writing.html) is blowing in the data wind.
+[The answer](http://thecombedthunderclap.blogspot.co.uk/2014/03/kenneth-goldsmith-and-uncreative-writing.html) is blowing in the data winds.
 Internet technology is making words endlessly manipulable, and traditional poets and writers are getting left behind.
-I want to change this, by giving us all a leg up to the future.
+I want to change this, by giving us all a leg up into a more empowered future.

 <i>How does it work?</i>